Got a question? We’ve already answered the frequently asked questions for you.

-Obviously, we at Fish Tales love wild fish, no discussion.
+Obviously, we at Fish Tales love wild fish, no discussion about it.
 However because the supply of wild fish is not in line with the demand, we also collaborate with fish farms.
-Of course, not just any farm will do: our farmed fish adheres to the strictest of regulations and are always fair and certified.
+Of course, not just any farm will do: our farmed fish sticks to the strictest of regulations and are always fair and certified.
 This way we are positive that the farmers with whom we work have the right living- and working conditions.

 > How can you guarantee fair seafood?

 Because we only work with fishing communities that handle the ocean in a conscious manner, we know all our seafood was caught fairly.
 Also, all our packaging has a MSC-or ASC certificate.
 When you see that on the packaging, you know you’re making a responsible choice.

 > You sell tuna, but isn’t that an endangered species?

 It’s true that we have to be very careful with our tuna intake.
 The bluefin tuna and bigeye tuna are on the verge of being extinct for many years now.
 But there are also kinds that you can eat worry free – well, only if they are caught with a pole and line and are MSC-certified.
 And you’ve guessed it: this is the case for all our tuna products.
 You can read more about it here.

 > The fishermen displayed on the packaging, do they catch all the fish themselves?

 The fishermen on our packaging symbolize the fisheries we work with.
 They’re not working alone, but are the representatives of their own fishing community.

 > Do you know all the fishermen on a personal level?

 Our founder Bart van Olphen visited all the fisheries we collaborate with.
 So yes, he knows all the fishermen personally.
 Not only is this an important part of our transparent production chain, it also validates that all our fishing communities fit our mission and vision.